 Please note that these are all subject to our standard terms and conditions.

 Eligibility is linked to pension scheme membership.
 Will cover continue if employees temporarily reduce or stop contributing to the relevant pension scheme?

-After the five month period, employees will be expected to become ‘active’ members of the scheme again and restart regular pension scheme contributions.
-However, this stance will be reviewed prior to the 31st July 2020 in response to further Government updates.
+After the six month period, employees will be expected to become ‘active’ members of the scheme again and restart regular pension scheme contributions.
+However, this stance will be reviewed prior to the 31st August 2020 in response to further Government updates.

 Will Group Income Protection benefits be reduced for employees who have been furloughed or who have temporarily had their salaries or hours reduced?

 As long as premiums and data continue to reflect the full, contracted salaries, we will maintain cover accordingly.
 Please note, our standard terms and conditions will continue to apply.

 Will you maintain cover for employees who are volunteering?